- Domestic Animals in Iceland

 Photo by Cosmic Timetraveller

 Sheep were the lifeblood of Iceland for centuries.
-The first settlers from Norway brought them to the island.
-It was only because of their wool and meat that anyone could survive Iceland’s harsh conditions.
+The first settlers from Norway brought them to the island, and their wool and meat helped humans survive Iceland’s harsh conditions.

-One only needs to read Nobel Prize winner Halldor Laxness’s novel Independent People to understand the reverence Icelanders have had for these creatures.
-They are the central conversation topic between most of the country folk.
+To understand Icelanders’ reverence for these creatures, one only needs to read Nobel Prize winner Halldor Laxness’s novel .
+They’re the central conversation topic between most of the country folk.

 While not being the most exciting animals in Iceland, their role in the country’s history has been incredibly significant.
 Whenever the nation has gone through terrible struggles or a surge in growth, it has always returned to sheep.